discos/doc/user/srt/source/Startup.rst

 .. note:: **discos-console** is also the location where users need to copy their schedules to, and where they can retrieve their data from.
-See section XXX for details.
+   See section :ref:`Retrieving-the-data` for details.